Chocolate Masterpieces

 • Zonas de compras

-• Historic establishments.
-The shops and businesses that have seen the birth and growth of more than three generations of Madrid’s citizens.
+• Historic establishments: these shops and businesses have witnessed the birth and growth of more than three generations of Madrid’s residents.

 DON’T MISS